-The investigation of establishing an in-house security department could address the following topics:
+The plan of action to investigate the possibility of establishing an in-house security department could address the following topics:

-- How are communications with public safety officials regarding safety issues handled? - How are fire safety and emergency communication plans developed?
+- How are communications with public safety officials regarding safety issues handled? - How are fire safety and emergency communication plans developed? - Who is responsible for establishing and maintaining an employee safety training committee? - Who is responsible for maintaining the integrity of the key system in the hotel? - Who is responsible for the safe delivery of cash deposits? - · How are smoke detector and fire alarm tests conducted and records maintained? - Who conducts fire and emergency evacuation training and drills?

-- Who is responsible for establishing and maintaining an employee safety training committee? - Who is responsible for maintaining the integrity of the key system in the hotel? - Who is responsible for the safe delivery of cash deposits? - How are smoke detector and fire alarm tests conducted and records maintained? - Who conducts fire and emergency evacuation training and drills? - How can all members of the hotel staff adopt a cautious attitude with respect to potential terrorist activities?
+• How can all members of the hotel staff adopt an attitude to be cautious of potential terrorist activities?